Demand forecasting

-Importance of demand forecasting for business
+Importance of demand forecasting for businesses

-Demand forecasting plays an important role for businesses in different industries, particularly in reducing risk in business activities.
-However, it is known to be a challenge that companies face due to the intricacies of analysis, specifically quantitative analysis.
-Yet, understanding customer needs is an indispensable part of any industry, so that business plans can be implemented more efficiently and can more appropriately respond to market needs.
-If businesses begin to master the concept of demand forecasting, it can result in several benefits.
-These include, but are not limited to, waste reduction, more optimal allocation of resources and potentially dramatic increases in sales and revenue.
+Demand forecasting plays an important role for businesses in different industries, particularly with regard to mitigating the risks associated with particular business activities.
+However, demand forecasting is known to be a challenging task for businesses due to the intricacies of analysis, specifically quantitative analysis.
+Nevertheless, understanding customer needs is an indispensable part of any industry in order for business activities to be implemented efficiently and more appropriately respond to market needs.
+If businesses are able to forecast demand effectively, several benefits can be accrued.
+These include, but are not limited to, waste reduction, optimized allocation of resources, and potentially large increases in sales and revenue.

-With more detail, some of the reasons as to why businesses need demand forecasting include:
+Some of the reasons why businesses require demand forecasting include: